systats/binoculaR/README.md

 ## Subsetting

-This vector then can be used to make a subset.
+The dataframe `selected` contains all relevant variable informations.
+The Variable Index can be used to select the reviewed variables.
 Finally the *dynamic* codebook can be reloaded as needed.

 ```r
 ess_sub <- ess %>%